tardezyx/tar.Bitvavo.Api/README.md

 var response2 = await bvRestClient.SendRequestAsync<T>(RestRequestOptions requestOptions);
 ```

-But I recommend using the prepared methods which already have the correct parameters and response types:
+But I recommend using the prepared methods which already have the correct parameters and response types set:

 ```cs
 // account actions